 Definition and Explanation

-To record the cash received from the factor:
+The journal entry used to record the cash received from the factor is as follows:

 Assignment Without Recourse

-Suppose that Sample Company receives $90,000 cash on December 31, 20×1, for assigning $100,000 of its receivables without recourse.
-The journal entry would be recorded:
+Suppose that Sample Company receives $90,000 cash on 31 December 20×1 for assigning $100,000 of its receivables without recourse.
+The following journal entry would be recorded: